AllegorithmicSAS/sat-scons/readme.md

 * Unpack it in the sample directory.
 The `appleseed` directory in the zip should be in put in the sample's root directory.
 * If you want to change the locations to look for appleseed, update the `APPLESEED_ROOTS` variable in SConstruct script.

-### Install Arnold

-The sample can use Arnold as a renderer.
-It will search paths in `ARNOLD_ROOTS` for a valid installation.
-It's set up to look for installations in the default locations for windows.
-Arnold can be found on its [download page](http://solidangle.com/arnold/download/).

 ### Verifying the setup